 Together with the Mauritshuis a photo contest was launched, where everyone was asked to share their most special horse picture.
 The winner wins a portrait photograph of their horse and two entrance tickets to the museum.

-Rembrandt through the centuries.
+Rembrandt and the Mauritshuis

 Every second Thursday of the month, the Mauritshuis, in collaboration with NN Group, hosts an event called Maurits&.
 This is an exciting 'after-work event', where all who join have the chance to get to know something just a little bit different from the regular Mauritshuis offerings.
 The programme is created by the guest museum director who takes over for this one Thursday evening each month - a high-profile personality who has a special connection to the Mauritshuis.
 So far, evening directors have included Vik Muniz, Pat Smith, Harold Hamersma, Eva Jinek, Jan Taminiau and our Prime Minister Mark Rutte.
 The event is available for everyone, but you do have to sign up beforehand.